Taming-the-BEAST/StarBeast3-Tutorial/README.md

 ## 1.2 Taxon Set

 Each species in our data sample has two haplotypes *a* and *b*, from the same diploid individual.
 In datasets involving multiple same-species samples, we may have many haplotypes per species.
-In our dataset, name of every sample is its species name followed by haplotype indicator.
+In our dataset, the name of every sample is its species name followed by a haplotype indicator.
 This will allow us to use automation when assigning samples to species.

 > Select **Taxon Set** tab in **BEAUti**
 >
-> At the bottom of the sample list, click **Gues**
+> At the bottom of the sample list, click **Guess**
 >
 > Keep **use everything** radio button selected and choose **before last**.
 Keep symbol as \*\*\_\*\* and click **OK**.